 ✓ There are two new videos in the Walking Tours for Parents and Educators.
 The first shows Dr. Greene using the Assessment of Lagging Skills and Unsolved Problems with the parents of a 10-year old boy; the second shows Dr. Greene demonstrating Plan B with the boy and his parents.

 ✓ The body of research supporting the effectiveness of the Collaborative & Proactive Solutions model in diverse settings continues to grow.
 The five-year NIMH-funded study on CPS at the Virginia Tech Child Study Center is now complete, and numerous papers describing the findings have been submitted for publication (several are already in press)...details in the Research section.
-Additional research projects examining the effectiveness of the CPS model are ongoing in various settings, including outpatient studies in Sydney, Australia (in collaboration with University of Technology) and Gothenburg, Sweden (in collaboration with Gothenburg University); a school study in the Aalborg (Denmark) schools (in collaboration with University College Jutland); a community/school study in the Trillium Lakelands (Ontario, Canada) District School Board (in collaboration with Ryerson University in Toronto); and a study in the juvenile detention system in the state of Maine.
-Additional studies (for example, in the alternative placement programs in the New York City public schools) are set to begin.
+Additional research projects examining the effectiveness of the CPS model are ongoing in various settings, including outpatient studies in Sydney, Australia (in collaboration with University of Technology) and Gothenburg, Sweden (in collaboration with Gothenburg University); schools, including a study in the Aalborg (Denmark) schools (in collaboration with University College Jutland); another in Pinellas County, Florida, and another in the alternative placement settings in the New York City Public Schools; a community/school study in the Trillium Lakelands (Ontario, Canada) District School Board (in collaboration with Ryerson University in Toronto); and a study in the juvenile detention system in the state of Maine.
+We look forward to publishing findings from these studies!

 ✓ Dr. Greene's new book -- Raising Human Beings -- was released in August, 2016, and describes how to apply the CPS model in solving problems with all kids and their caregivers...and how to foster skills on the better side of human nature.
 Here are some of the early reviews and interviews:

 - Washington Post

 - The Atlantic